 If a family member has been involved in an accident resulting in a wrongful death, call a skilled attorney who understands your suffering.
-Honolulu Wrongful Death Attorney Dennis W. Potts, has more than 40 years of trial experience.
+The Honolulu Wrongful Death Attorneys at Potts & Potts have more than 40 years of combined trial experience.
 A wrongful death lawsuit can be brought if someone has been killed by the negligence of a person or a company who was directly or indirectly responsible for the incident.

 These lawsuits seek compensation for the estate of the deceased for the family or dependents that have survived the deceased, and the awards often go toward covering medical bills, funeral costs, lost wages, and conscious pain and suffering experienced by the deceased.

 Only those who have suffered damage as a result of the death of the deceased are eligible to file a wrongful death claim.
 These are usually the immediate family members of the deceased.
 Spouses and children are nearly always eligible for compensation in a wrongful death claim.